 Valley Crescent School

-The No Child Left Behind Act of 2001 (NCLB) requires that non-public, not for profit, schools have “equitable access” to the funds and/or services provided by the following Federal Titles under NCLB and administered by Clovis Unified School District.
-Title IX of NCLB requires that non public schools be consulted in a “timely and meaningful way” before funds or services are provided to the non-public schools.
-All funds and services must be supplemental and must not benefit the non-public school “in general”, but must be targeted at students’ needs as determined by a needs asssessment.
+The Every Student Succeeds Act (ESSA) requires that non-public, not for profit, schools have “equitable access” to the funds and/or services provided by the following Federal Titles under ESSA and administered by Clovis Unified.
+Title IX of ESSA requires that non-public schools be consulted in a “timely and meaningful way” before funds or services are provided to the non-public schools.
+All funds and services must be supplemental and must not benefit the non-public school “in general”, and must be targeted at students’ needs as determined by a needs asssessment.

-All non public, within Clovis Unified School District boundaries, listed on the California Department of Education website as having current affidavit on file certifying they are not for profit schools to determine if they wish to participate in Title I Part A – Improving the Academic Achievement of the Disadvantaged, Title I Part C-Education of Migratory Children, Title II Part A- Improving Teacher Quality, Title III Part A – English Language Acquisition, Language enhancement, and Academic Achievement Act and Immigrant CUSD receives Title I Part A, Title I Part C, Title II Part A, and Title III LEP and Immigrant Funds.
+All non-public schools within the Clovis Unified attendace area that are listed on the California Department of Education website as having a current affidavit on file that certifies they are not for profit schools to determine if they wish to participate in Title I Part A – Improving the Academic Achievement of the Disadvantaged, Title I Part C-Education of Migratory Children, Title II Part A- Improving Teacher Quality, Title III Part A – English Language Acquisition, Language enhancement, and Academic Achievement Act and Immigrant, and Title IV, Part A: Student Support.
+CUSD receives Title I Part A, Title I Part C, Title II Part A, Title III LEP and Immigrant Funds.

-The following information should be helpful in assisting you in making decisions to participate in Title I Part A, Title I Part C, Title II, and/or Title III.
-If you accept these funds, we will hold various consultations throughout the schools year to discuss the proper use of these funds as well as setting goals reflecting your student achievement and school needs.
+The following information should be helpful in assisting you in making decisions to participate in Title I Part A, Title I Part C, Title II, and/or Title III and Title IV.
+If you accept these funds, we will hold three consultations throughout the school year to discuss the proper use of these funds as well as setting goals reflecting your student achievement and school needs with the use of an Instructional Plan.

 Title I Part A – Improving the Academic Achievement of the Disadvantaged

 - Title I funds provide Federal funds to students at risk of failing to meet State content and performance standards.
 These students are called Educationally Disadvantaged Youth (EDY).
-Such students residing in CUSD Title I school attendance areas, but attending a non-public school are eligible for Title I services.
+Such students residing in Clovis Unified Title I school attendance areas, but attending a non-public school are eligible for Title I services.

-- Title I funds can only be used to provide services to the (EDY) students.
+- Title I funds can only be used to provide services to EDY students.
 The funds cannot be used as general aid to the school.

 - In CUSD, Title I schools are determined or eligibility using Free and Reduced Lunch counts as they poverty index.
 All funds will be allocated to schools, both public and non public, based on the number of Free and Reduced Lunch students.
 Therefore, in order to receive funds, a non-public school will be responsible to provide CUSD with its poverty index count for Free and Reduced Lunch bu address and grade level.
 If you participate, this information will ve collected by CUSD on an annual basis.